 The freedom of living together without a marriage certificate often becomes a disadvantage in an emergency.
 Many couples live in a de facto marriage, but lack equal protection on separation or death.
 Inheritance and pension planning require particular attention.

-A stroke of fate can have serious consequences, especially if the life partners in a patchwork family are not married.
+A stroke of fate can have serious consequences, especially if the life partners in a blended family are not married.
 Legal succession is based on the classic family with the result that non-biological children and life partners are left empty-handed following the death of a parent.

 If you die, your spouse receives benefits from Pillars 1 and 2.
 However, this is often less than the actual income requirement – especially if you have joint financial obligations.
 You can fill this pension gap using preventive measures such as taking out life insurance or whole life insurance.